Rashad Evans: Injuries and Rehabilitation

 Evans was expected to face Daniel Cormier at UFC 170 on February 22, 2014.
 However, a leg injury knocked him off the card just 10 days before the event.
 Originally expected to be out for a month, Evans was instead sidelined indefinitely.

 Evans was linked to a potential bout with Alexander Gustafsson on January 24, 2015, at UFC on Fox 14.
-However, Evans announced was not ready to accept a fight during that time frame as he was still rehabilitating a lingering knee injury.
+However, Evans announced he was not ready to accept a fight during that time frame as he was still rehabilitating a lingering knee injury.

 Evans was expected to face Glover Teixeira on February 22, 2015, at UFC Fight Night 61.
 However, on January 7, Teixeira pulled out of the bout citing a slow to heal knee injury that he had sustained in his last fight.
 In turn, Evans was removed from the event entirely.
 A heavyweight bout between Antônio Silva and Frank Mir, previously scheduled for UFC 184, took place a week earlier and headlined the event.

 Evans announced in mid-February 2015 that he expected to be sidelined an additional six to sevens months after undergoing another knee surgery and hoped to return by the end of 2015.

 Evans faced Ryan Bader on October 3, 2015, at UFC 192.
 He lost the fight via unanimous decision.

 A long discussed bout against Maurício Rua was rescheduled and was expected to take place on April 16, 2016, at UFC on Fox 19.
 However, Rua was pulled from the fight on March 9 in favor of a matchup with Corey Anderson a couple of weeks later at UFC 198 and was replaced by former title challenger Glover Teixeira.
 Evans lost the fight via knockout in the first round.